Shyamdevkrishnanj/Breast-Cancer-Prediction/README.md

 |Genetic factors| Women with certain genetic mutations including changes to the BRCA1 and BRCA2 genes are at higher risk of developing breast cancer during their lifetime.|

 Other gene changes may raise breast cancer risk as well Childbearing and menstrual history.
-The older a woman is when she has her first child, the greater her risk of breast cancer
+The older a woman is when she has her first child, the greater her risk of breast cancer.